LLNL/Silo/docs/Chapter2-Section5.md

 #### Returned value:
 DBClearOption returns zero on success and -1 on failure.

 #### Description:

 This function can be used to remove options from an option list.
 If the option specified by optid exists in the given option list, that option is removed from the list and the total number of options in the list is reduced by one.

-This method can be used together with DBAddOption to modify an existing option in an option list.
+This method can be used together with `DBAddOption` to modify an existing option in an option list.
-To modify an existing option in an option list, first call DBClearOption for the option to be modified and then call DBAddOption to re-add it with a new definition.
+To modify an existing option in an option list, first call `DBClearOption` for the option to be modified and then call `DBAddOption` to re-add it with a new definition.

-There is also a function to query for the value of an option in an option list, DBGetOption.
+There is also a function to query for the value of an option in an option list, `DBGetOption`.

 ### `DBGetOption()` - Retrieve the value set for an option in an option list